LasseWolter/honours-project-21-22/Research/notes.md

 - **AED** = Audio Event Detection
-- **prosodic** = relating to the rhythm and intonation (= the way a speaker's voice rises and falls) MFCCs and classifiers based on GMMs, HMMs, NMF, or SVMs [8, 9, 10, 11].
-More recent approaches use some form of DNN, including CNNs [12] and RNNs [13].
+- **prosodic** = relating to the rhythm and intonation (= the way a speaker's voice rises and falls)

 # Sources